flancia-coop/doc.anagora.org/against-meta.md

 Please refer to the published vote here: https://www.loomio.com/d/u1OkUA6M/clarity-on-stance-with-regards-to-threads/30.
 The vote was based on a snapshot of this document as it was at the time of starting the decision poll.

-If you have added content since then, you will need to make sure your position makes it to the thread by voting and expressing your opinion
+If you have added content since then, you will need to make sure your position makes it to the thread by voting and expressing your opinion there :)

-## Grant an exception to the Social.coop "Federation abuse policy" for threads.net
+## Proposal: Move threads.net from limit to suspend

 - A draft [[vote]] for [[social.coop]].
     - Written on [[2025-01-10]].
     - Started by @flancian after community discussion, authored by many in [[Social.coop]]; this document is world-editable currently.
 Press the edit button on the top right to join in!
     - Will be run later today or over the weekend of the 10th of January if the community wants to wait, but we can iterate over it further with discussion in Loomio.

+# Other proposals by the community

+## Proposal: Grant an exception to the Social.coop "Federation abuse policy" for threads.net

 ## Introduction